Hillview, Sutton Forest: Heritage listing

 Much of the contents date from the 1880s and 1890s and were either purchased for the property or had come from Government House in Sydney.
 The contents are a valuable collection in their own right.
 The collection is unique in maintaining its associations with the Governors who used the residence.

 Since Mr Klein's ownership the place has become identified with the local community through charity open days and his hospitality.
 The residence is a local landmark which is the focus of considerable community interest.

 It is the only Governor's country residence of the period with intact contents surviving in Australia.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-Hillview has exceptional potential to yield information that will contribute to an understanding of NSW's cultural history.
+Hillview has potential to yield information that will contribute to an understanding of NSW's cultural history.
 As the former home of the governors, Hillview has potential to provide information on their way of life and the role of the Governors in NSW's political and social life.
 Because the house has been unaltered since its Government ownership and has remained static since 1957, it provides insight into the life of the Governors that is unique.

 The understanding and insights from Hillview differ greatly from those available at Government House Sydney, or Old Government House, Parramatta.
 Government House provides insights into the official life of the Governors as well as some insights into their family life in the city.
 Old Government House, which has not been occupied by the Governors for over a century no longer contains any elements of the Governors occupation.
 In contrast Hillview provides insights into the leisure and family life of the Governors through the house, the grounds, the furnishings and the contents.
 The contents in particular provide evidence of the activities of the Governors families at Hillview.

-This is enhanced by the furniture and contents collection which is a unique collection of items all related to the Governors use of the property and the operation of the property.
+This is enhanced by the furniture and contents collection which is a collection of items all related to the Governors use of the property and the operation of the property.

 The buildings also provide clear evidence of the change and development of the place, principally between 1882 and 1899 when most of the development of the site took place, but also the smaller changes that have taken place this century.
 The building fabric is capable of a high level of interpretation and understanding that can provide insights into planning, construction and ways of life.